syncfusion/blazor-docs/src/schedule/scheduler/exporting.md

----
-title: "Exporting and importing of events"
-component: "Scheduler"
-description: "Learn how to export Scheduler events to an excel/ICS file and import events from ICS."
----

 # Exporting

 The Scheduler supports exporting all its appointments both to an Excel or ICS extension file.
 It offers different methods to export its appointments in an Excel or ICal format file.
 Let's look onto the ways on how to implement the exporting functionality in Scheduler.